 Elote Dog

-I couldn’t believe the amount of toppings piled on top of the premium lobster roll bun.
-The toppings were the king of this dog.
-It looked messy and filling and I couldn’t wait to dig in.
 The lobster roll bun, which was pillowy on the inside and grilled on the outside, held up to the last bite.
-It held up even with the insane amounts of cheese, mayo, corn, and bacon on top.
+It held up even with the enormous amounts of cheese, mayo, corn, and bacon on top.

-A generous amount of crumbly, salty cotija cheese could be found on top of the dog.
-A layer of creamy rich mayonnaise, tart lime juice, and sweet corn complemented the saltiness of the cheese.
-Being an elote dog, the corn might have been my favorite component.
-Not only did it add flavor, but the corn added a crisp yet tender texture that I could taste in every bite.
+The corn might have been my favorite component.
+Not only did it add flavor, but it also had a crisp yet tender texture that I could taste in every bite.
 As with the corn, the bacon bits added another layer of crunchy goodness to each bite.

 Fresh cilantro and a kick of spicy, smoky chili powder finished off this unique Elote Dog.
-The combination of flavors and textures between the spicy chili powder, creamy mayo, tart lime, sweet and crisp corn, and crunchy bacon was something special.
+The combination of flavors and textures between the spicy chili powder, creamy mayo, tart lime, sweet and crisp corn, and crunchy bacon was special.

-Even with a seemingly never ending line out front, the staff at Dirt Dog kept the line moving quickly and efficiently.
-And, they managed to do this while pumping out dog after dog without missing a beat.
-The staff, from the cashier to the chefs, were trained well to handle all the customers.
-Don’t let the line fool you, the wait was worth it.
+Even with a seemingly never-ending line out front, the staff at Dirt Dog kept the line moving quickly and efficiently.
+They managed to do this while pumping out dog after dog without missing a beat.

 Conclusion

-Though I live in the Los Angeles area, it took me a trip to Las Vegas to finally try Dirt Dog.
-Though you can’t go wrong with any of the bacon-wrapped dogs on the menu, the Elote Dog was special.
+Though you can’t go wrong with any bacon-wrapped dogs on the menu, the Elote Dog was special.
 Its unique mix of textures and salty, fatty, meaty, rich, and tart flavors made me realize that the wait in line was well worth it.
-With its unique menu, friendly service, and delicious dogs, I will return to Dirt Dog on my next visit to the Las Vegas Strip.

 Pros

-• Unique selection of bacon-wrapped dogs using 100% Premium All Beef Nathan’s 5/1 Dogs and interesting toppings
+- Unique selection of bacon-wrapped dogs using 100% Premium All Beef Nathan’s 5/1 Dogs and interesting toppings

-• Elevated street food using high quality ingredients
+- Elevated street food using high-quality ingredients

-• Friendly and efficient service
+- Friendly and efficient service

 Cons

-• No dedicated seating area
+- No dedicated seating area

-• Always a line
+- Always a line

 Hours